rfalford12/Implicit-Membrane-Energy-Function-Benchmark/README.md

 ## Manifest

- - `tests/` - Scientific benchmark scripts
+ - `tests/` - Scientific benchmark scripts for generation, post-processing, and analysis
  - `targets/` - Experimental and model datasets for testing
- - `analysis/` - Benchmark analysis scripts
+ - `example/` - Example for analyzing output data from franklin2019
  - `LICENSE` - MIT license for benchmark code
  - `config.txt` - Path and platform information for Rosetta